roed314/TransitiveClusters/README.md

 # TransitiveClusters
-Code for dividing up transitive groups (which are classified up to isomorphism as permutation groups) into abstract isomorphism classes
+Code for dividing up transitive groups (which are classified up to isomorphism as permutation groups) into isomorphism classes as abstrac groups.